 We believe our customers would benefit from:

-In 2020 we will consult on how the proposed new station entrance will be built and how we will manage the impact of construction.
+More consultation is needed on how the proposed new station entrance will be built and how we will manage the impact of construction.